3dgiordano/covid-19-uy-vacc-data/README.md

 #### covid-19-uy-vacc-data
 This project was created to publicize the Covid-19 vaccination information carried out in Uruguay.

-The project was born as a collaboration to provide updated data to [Our World in Data](https://ourworldindata.org/)
+It was born as a collaboration to provide updated data to [Our World in Data](https://ourworldindata.org/)

 Thanks to Edouard Mathieu [@edomt](https://github.com/edomt) Head of Data at [@owid](https://github.com/owid) for trusting in this project.